Lesson 9 | Re-use of SQL in the library cache |

 One of the most important measures a developer can take to reduce the use of the library cache is to ensure that all SQL is written within stored procedures.

-For example, Oracle library cache will examine the following SQL statements and conclude that they are not identical:
+For example, Oracle library cache will examine the following SQL statements and conclude that they are not identical because of differences in case:

 While capitalizing a single letter, adding an extra space between verbs, or using a different variable name might seem trivial,